ska-telescope/ska-sdp-benchmark-monitor/README.md

 - `--cpu-cores-out`: List of comma-separated CPU cores to exclude.
 - `--hf-net`: Visualize the network activity.
 - `--hf-net-all`: Visualize all active network interfaces.
+- `--hf-disk`: Visualize disk activity (bandwidth).
+- `--hf-disk-iops`: Visualize the IOPS of the disks.
+- `--hf-disk-data`: Label plots with the total size of date operated by the disks.
+- `--hf-disk-rd-only`: Visualize disk reads only.
+- `--hf-disk-wr-only`: Visualize disk writes only.
 ###### If dool monitoring is enabled
 - `--cpu`: Display total CPU usage (usr, sys, wait, idle).
 - `--cpu-all`: Display all CPU cores.